-- If approved, the program would be made available for both residential and non-residential improvements.
+- More than 10 municipalities in Alberta have now passed CEIP Bylaws; and two municipalities, Rocky Mountain House, and Devon have formally launched their programs. - If approved, the program would be made available for both residential and non-residential improvements.
 The residential program would launch first and be followed by the non-residential program. - Sturgeon County would be one of the first rural municipalities to make this type of program available to residents. - The Alberta Municipal Services Corporation (AMSC) would provide technical support throughout the development of the program.
 Once the program is in place, AMSC would lead core implementation tasks, including application and payment processing, website management, participant and contractor customer service, contractor onboarding, and marketing and engagement. - AMSC would complete the assessment of eligible upgrades in relation to the program. - AMSC would also manage quality assurance processes and program reporting requirements.
-Municipalities are responsible for overseeing repayment of the Clean Energy Improvement Charge and collaborating with AMSC on marketing plan and execution, and approval of applications. - The Edmonton Metropolitan Region Board passed a motion in 2021 to explore climate change strategic initiatives.
+Municipalities are responsible for overseeing repayment of the Clean Energy Improvement Charge and collaborating with AMSC on marketing plan and execution, and approval of applications. - The Edmonton Metropolitan Region Board (EMRB) passed a motion in 2021 to explore climate change strategic initiatives.
 One of the motions states: "Identify the steps needed to coordinate regional standards for climate resilient communities and building energy efficiency, and coordinate approaches to support job creation through energy efficiency and resilient construction and retrofits." - An EMRB technical committee has been assigned to work on the motion; however, as of this date, there is no material information to report.
 It should also be noted that the motion references "identifying the steps...".
-Subsequently, the EMRB Board will need to approve any next steps and, if relevant, administration will review and identify any material impact to the County. - Municipal Government Act requires that a Public Hearing be held before Council considers second reading of the Bylaw.
-If Council passes first reading at the March 8, 2022 Council meeting, Administration would proceed with advertising the Public Hearing.
+Subsequently, the EMRB Board will need to approve any next steps, and if relevant, Administration will review and identify any material impact to the County. - The Municipal Government Act (MGA) requires that a Public Hearing be held before Council considers second reading of the Bylaw. - Administration recommends an amendment to Bylaw 1562/21 prior to Council's consideration of second reading.
+The amount of grant funding has been increased from \$6.8 million to \$7.3 million.
+Due to higher-than-normal energy costs in 2022, and healthy CEIP program uptake in other municipalities, the number of forecasted CEIP projects per year was increased by 20%.
+This change is suggested to ensure that program funding and grant levels will be adequate to meet anticipated demand for CEIP projects.
+The proposed amendment is shown in the attached redline version of the Bylaw (see Attachment 1).